Laura6826/PFDA-assignments/README.md

 **Assignment Instructions:**

-Create a repository for this module, and upload a link to where you will put your handups.
+Create a repository for this module, and upload a link to where you will put your assignment submissions.

 You have a Choice of the format of your repositories, Either:

 1. One repository with three folders (assignments, mywork, project).
 Make sure you submit a link to the appropriate folder.
 1. Three separate repositories (PFDA-assignments, PFDA-mywork, PFDA-project).
-Make sure you submit a link to the appropriate repository
+Make sure you submit a link to the appropriate repository (this was my format choice).

 ***